sarathd88/Kraken-Flex/README.md

 How to Run the Tests
 Ensure that the program and its dependencies are installed.
 Run the tests by executing pytest in the terminal.
-You can also run a specific test by executing pytest <test_name>, where <test_name> is the name of the test function. requirements.txt:
+You can also run a specific test by executing pytest test_kraken.py. requirements.txt:

 requests